hildebra/mg-tk/README.md

-	-SNPcaller [MPI|FB]				"MPI" mpileup or ".FB" for freebayes (Default: MPI) -SNPcores [#]				number of cores ‘#’ used for SNP calling -SNPmem [#]				Memory allocated for consensus SNP calling process in Gb (Default: 23)
+	-SNPcaller [MPI|FB]				"MPI" mpileup or ".FB" for freebayes (Default: MPI) -SNPcores [#]				number of cores ‘#’ used for SNP calling -SNPmem [#]				Memory allocated for consensus SNP calling process in Gb (Default: 23) -SNPconsMinDepth [#]			how many reads coverage to include position for consensus call?
+(Default: 0)

 # functional profiling (raw reads without assemblies)
 	-profileFunct [0|1]				1: do diamond functional profiling (Default: 0)